 What is an assessment and what does it measure?

-An assessment is a tool or a number of tests designed to evaluate the skills required for certain positions.
+An assessment is a tool or a number of tests designed to evaluate the skills required for specific positions.
 Some employment assessments measure language skills, such as Aptis, IELTS, TOEFL, and TOEIC.
 Yes, some companies might actually look for applicants who have already taken international English Language assessments, but one can argue that they are mostly required for content related positions.

 Others might be aptitude tests, designed to measure cognitive abilities or knowledge, or psychometric assessments to give the companies a better understanding of the candidate’s personal traits.
 Also, there are general skill-tests like the Viriphi Assessment, which is a general-skill assessment that targets young professionals to evaluate their communication (interpersonal and teamwork), numerical (problem-solving and analysis) and linguistic (English proficiency) skills.